utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-countdown-clock.md

 }
 ```

-What you'll see is that we remove the main styling from the `ul` to use [Flexbox to center it](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/), and space the elements.
+You'll see that we remove the main styling from the `ul` to use [Flexbox to center it](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/), and space the elements.
-Then we add a box-shadow and some colors to make it pop more.
+Then we add a box shadow and some colors to make it pop more.

 ## JavaScript countdown timer